bernie-skipole/indi/README.md

 WSGI is a specification that describes how a web server communicates with web applications.
 The function make_wsgi_app creates such an application, and produces html and javascript code which can then be served by any WSGI compatable web server.
 When indiredis is executed, the _main_.py module is run, which imports and uses the waitress web server to serve the application.
 It is possible to use a different WSGI-compatable web server to run the application in your own script if desired.

-Further functions are provided to transfer INDI xml data from indiserver to an mqtt server, and from the mqtt server to redis, where again indiwsgi could be used to create a web service, or your own application could interface to redis.
+Further functions are provided to transfer INDI xml data via an mqtt server to redis, where again indiwsgi could be used to create a web service, or your own application could interface to redis.

 **indiredis.inditomqtt()**

 Intended to be run on a device with indiserver, appropriate drivers and attached instruments.

-Receives/transmitts XML data between indiserver and an MQTT server which ultimately sends data to the remote web/gui server.
+Receives/transmitts XML data between indiserver and an MQTT server which ultimately sends data to the remote web/gui client.

 **indiredis.driverstomqtt()**

 This function can take a list of drivers and will run them, without needing indiserver.

-Receives/transmitts XML data between the drivers and an MQTT server which ultimately sends data to the remote web/gui server.
+Receives/transmitts XML data between the drivers and an MQTT server which ultimately sends data to the remote web/gui client.

 **indiredis.mqtttoredis()**